 “Let the Word of Christ dwell in you richly; teach and admonish one another in all wisdom and with gratitude in your hearts.” — Colossians 3:16

-If you do not see what you were hoping for, we would like to know about it!
-Please send any suggestions for subjects or specific titles that are of interest to you to the Library Committee, email@example.com or talk to one of us at church.
-And if you are excited about the library and would like to help us get the word out, please consider joining the committee — no library experience required.
+Suggestions: Don’t see what you would like to read?
+Please send any suggestions for subjects or specific titles that are of interest to you to the Library Committee, firstname.lastname@example.org.
+And if you would like to help us get the word out, update our collection, or connect to other church ministries please let us know — no library experience required.

 Books for Children

 Should you pray to win your baseball game?
 That’s a question Sunday School teachers and parents often struggle with.
 I found a good answer when I test-drove some of the new children’s books in the PUMC library by reading them to our visiting 5-year-old granddaughter.